The power of mentoring - connecting our past, present and future

 November 2018 – January 2019: Register your interest online via our website.

 If you would like to become a mentor, you will need to complete a brief form on this page, detailing your professional experience, any previous experience of mentoring, the time you would be willing to offer and your contact details.

 We would like to recruit Old Girls from differing professions and sectors to join us in helping to develop our Sixth Form students achieve their career aspirations.
 You certainly don’t need to be an expert mentor, simply willing to introduce mentees to ideas, people, places and possibilities.

 The Kate Scheme Old Girls mentors list is finalised and we will invite and brief potential Sixth Form mentees, who will then select from anonymous mentor profiles from the list.
 We will find the best match for career preferences and aspirations with industry specialism.
 Once this has been finalised, details can be exchanged.
 You will need to agree to your personal information being shared with your mentee and the School.

 Initial get together and training event for mentors and mentees to get shared aspirations mapped.
 Together you will design a personalised programme, which meets the needs and interests of your mentee, builds an empowering partnership, and hopefully an enduring friendship too.

 Mentor/mentee relationships can overlap between mentoring, coaching, teaching and counselling, but you choose what best works for you both.
 The Career Mentoring Team at St Helen’s will be on hand throughout the scheme to provide you with any support you need, or to answer any queries.

-We hope you will consider joining us and if you have any queries at all, prior to joining the scheme, please do not hesitate to contact Jackie Armstrong, Head of Careers and Higher Education.
+We hope you will consider joining us and if you have any queries at all, prior to joining the scheme, please do not hesitate to contact Emily Trump, Head of Careers.

 The Mentoring Process